AIBluefisher/DAGSfM/README.md

 ## 3. Usage

-As our algorithm is not integrated in the `GUI` of `COLMAP`, we offer a script to run the distributed SfM (We hope there is anyone that is interested in integrating this pipeline into the GUI).
+As our algorithm is not integrated in the `GUI` of `COLMAP`, the scripts to run the distributed SfM are given (We hope there is anyone that is interested in integrating this pipeline into the GUI):

 ### Sequential Mode
 ```sh